ariannasmithforte/flixster-starter/README.md

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

 Some things that went well is that most of my code is working right.
-Some things that didn't go well is that I found some bugs in my code that I has to change last minute, for example, my API key was acting up and I found out that my authorization key chnaged.
+Some things that didn't go well is that I found some bugs in my code that I has to change last minute, for example, my API key was acting up and I found out that my authorization key changed.
+I also had to fix responsiveness at the end due to learning more about that requirement.
 Something that I noticed that my peers did was that they focused more on the content rather than the UI, which is something that I'd like to try next time, that way I can finish all the stretch features.

 ### Open-source libraries used